DomFord/domford.net/content/posts/2026-02-16-exorcising-reference-manager.md

 keywords = "big tech,enshittification,technofeudalism,reference manager,Zotero"
 title_html = "Exorcising Big Tech: The Reference Manager"
 +++
 > *This is the third of my blog posts detailing how I am and have been trying to remove big tech from my life.
 Read the introductory post first: [Exorcising Big Tech](/posts/exorcising-big-tech).
-Also check out my post on switching [operating systems](/posts/exorcising-operating-system) and [office suites](/posts/exorcising-office-suite).*
+Also check out my post on switching [operating systems](/posts/exorcising-operating-system), [office suites](/posts/exorcising-office-suite) and [web browsers](/posts/exorcising-web-browser).*

 > **My bottom line**: Use [Zotero](https://www.zotero.org/).